Equipment for Expeditions

-Face masks are useful in certain high altitude/ extreme cold environments.
-Often available from ski shops.
+Face masks are useful in certain high altitude/extreme cold environments.
+These are often available from ski shops.

-Thin, tight fitting high wicking fabrics are available from many well known brands. i.e. Arc’ter’yx, Patagonia, etc Many manufacturers make two weights of thermal underwear and the layering of one thin and one thicker top is very efficient.
+Thin, tight fitting, high wicking fabrics are available from many well known brands such as Arc’ter’yx and Patagonia.
+Many manufacturers make two weights of thermal underwear and the layering of one thin and one thicker top is very efficient.
 Merino wool is the best natural fabric for the same reasons as it is for socks.

-Several thin layers are always better than one thick layer as it is more adaptable to conditions than fewer thick layers.
-Very lightweight lined windproof hooded tops (Rab xxxxxx) are very easy to wear, extremely warm for their weight and provide a slippery easy-to-move layer that helps prevent the dreaded ‘michelin-man’ feeling when high friction matierials (like fleece) are layered up.
-Having said that Buffalo Pile Pertex clothing (made in the UK) is superb for cold condition climbing is light and warm and dries fast.
-Check out the Big Face and Special 6 Shirt and expedition salopettes.
+Several thin layers are always better than one thick layer as they are more adaptable to conditions.
+Very lightweight, lined windproof hooded tops (such as those made by Rab) are very easy to wear, extremely warm for their weight and provide a slippery, easy-to-move layer that helps prevent the dreaded ‘michelin-man’ feeling when high friction matierials (like fleece) are layered up.
+Having said that Buffalo Pile Pertex clothing (made in the UK) is superb for cold condition climbing, is light and warm and dries fast.
+Check out the Big Face and Special 6 Shirt and their expedition salopettes.

 To make your choice go with the philosophy of Andy Kirkpatrick that the ideal sleeping bag for mountaineering is not so cold that you will die, but not so warm that you won’t want to get out of it in the morning!
 A night’s sleep can be made warmer and a sleeping bag upgraded by wearing more clothes.
 Another tip is to fill a Nalgene bottle with hot water as a hot water bottle.
 Use the water to drink in the morning.